 The best available algorithm for the offline centrality computation is pleasingly parallel (and scalable if enough memory is available) since it involves n independent executions of the single-source shortest path (SSSP) algorithm [4].
 In a naive distributed framework for the offline case, one can distribute the SSSPs to the nodes and gather their results.
 Here the computation is static, i.e., when the graph changes, the previous results are ignored and the same n SSSPs are re-executed.
-On the other hand, in the online approach, the graph modifivations can arrive at any time even while the centrality scores for a previous modification are still being computed.
-Furthermore, the scores which need to be recomputed (the SSSPs that need to be executed) change depending on the modification of the graph.
+On the other hand, in the online approach, the updates can arrive at any time even while the centrality scores for a previous update are still being computed.
+Furthermore, the scores which need to be recomputed (the SSSPs that need to be executed) change w.r.t. the update.
 Finding these SSSPs and distributing them to the nodes is not a straightforward task.
-To be able to do that, the incremental algorithms maintain complex information such as the biconnected component decomposition of the current graph [27].
+To be able to do that, the incremental algorithms maintain complex information such as the biconnected component decomposition of the current graph [25].
 Hence, after each edge insertion/deletion, this information needs to be updated.
 There are several (synchronous and asynchronous) blocks in the online approach.
 And it is not trivial to obtain an efficient parallelization of the incremental algorithm.
-As our experiments will show, the dataflow programming model and pipelined parallelism are very useful to achieve a significant overlap among these computation/communication blocks and yield a scalable solution for the incremental centrality computation.
+As our experiments will show, the data-flow programming model and pipelined parallelism are very useful to achieve a significant overlap among these computation/communication blocks and yield a scalable solution for the incremental centrality computation.

-In this paper, we extend STREAMER that we introduced in [29].
-Our contributions in [29] can be summarized as follows:
+In this paper, we extend STREAMER that we introduced in [?].
+Our contributions can be summarized as follows: